Resolving Conflicts

 Liferay DXP 2024.Q2+/Portal 7.4 GA120+

-Scheduled publications are more susceptible to conflicts and errors, because elements in the publication may have been altered by the time they are published.
-When that happens, conflicts or errors may arise.
-Liferay tries to handle some conflicts automatically, but sometimes manual intervention is required.
+Scheduled publications are more susceptible to conflicts due to potential changes in production during the scheduling period.
+When that happens, Liferay tries to handle some conflicts automatically, but sometimes you must intervene manually.

-To see the notifications, open the User Administration Menu and click Notifications.
+To view notifications, open the User Administration Menu and click Notifications.

-is set at the Job Scheduler, a check is performed periodically to look for potential conflicts for scheduled publications.
+is set at the Job Scheduler, periodic checks identify potential conflicts for scheduled publications.
 By default, the cron expression is set to midnight UTC.

-If scheduled publications run into conflicts or errors, users receive notification messages whenever the conflict check runs.
+If scheduled publications run into conflicts or errors, users are notified when the conflict check runs.

-Users can access a list of conflicts through the notification.
-There, users can both see the conflicts that were resolved automatically, and solve conflicts requiring manual resolution.
+Users can access a list of conflicts through the notification, which shows conflicts resolved automatically and those requiring manual resolution.

 Understanding Conflict Types